2016–17 Hazfi Cup

 The 2016–17 Hazfi Cup was the 30th season of the Iranian football knockout competition.
-Zob Ahan Isfahan, the defending champions, were eliminated by Tractor Sazi in the semi final in extra time.
+Zob Ahan Isfahan, the defending champions, were eliminated by Tractor Sazi in the semi-final in extra time.
 The competition started on 12 September 2016, and the final was played on 11 May 2017.
-Naft Tehran defeated Tractor Sazi at the final and earned their first title.
+Naft Tehran defeated Tractor Sazi in the final, earning their first title.